Aqila-Farahmand/deep_learning_notes/README.md

 To fix, small very small and check how the j(w,b) is changing. i.e j(w,b) should decrease on every iteration. if with J(w,b) does not decrease on very small α then there should be a bug in the code.

+### Feature Engineering
+To better improve the model learning, using your intuition, desing a new feature by either transforming or combining the exciting feature is called feature engineering.
+Consider the follwoing example: the model is to predict the price of the house, and our dataset has features, x1 = length, x2 = width. to help model learn and predict better we add a new feature x3 = x1*x2 ( the area).ù
+### Polynomial regression